zenith-lang/documentation/source/binary.rst

 However, the 'break' instruction can be used to notify a debugger that a breakpoint has been reached.

+The 'stub' instruction is used internally by the bootstrap compiler to call native code that had to be implemented in C since there is not a compiler when compiling the first version.
+User code should never use the 'stub' instruction.

 ====== ================
 Opcode Instruction Name
 ====== ================
 60     nop
 61     break
+62     stub
 ====== ================